Explorer¶

 By default, precise searches are performed on the content of message

-must be in JSON format.
-Other formats of log content are not supported by this search method.
+, which must be in JSON format.
+Logs in other formats do not support this search method.
 The search format is @key:value

 Scenario Example: